-The Average Salary of a lineman apprentice is $28 per hour across the state of Pennsylvania.
+The Average Salary of a lineman apprentice is $28 per hour in the United States.
 Many are then able to build their work experience into to six figure jobs.
-As of 2015 a journeyman lineman can make as much as $50/hr in Pennsylvania.
+As of 2019 a journeyman lineman can make as much as $50/hr in Pennsylvania.

 Students leaving our program have started paid apprenticeships and other jobs earning from $15/hr all the way up to $27.50/hr.